The following article CDL DUI Attorneys is available on: Gruszeczki & Smith Law, LLP- Chicagoland Criminal Defense Attorneys

 Those fact patterns include:

-The blog post In Illinois Driving Under the Influence (DUI-625 ILCS 5/11-501) Does Not Always Mean Driving – Updated for 2018 was first published on: Gruszeczki & Smith Law, LLP
+The following blog post In Illinois Driving Under the Influence (DUI-625 ILCS 5/11-501) Does Not Always Mean Driving – Updated for 2018 is available on: Gruszeczki & Smith Law, LLP Blog

 If you or a loved one has been charged with a crime, the time to act is now.
 Once arrested you still have constitutional rights which are protected by the law.
 The Chicago criminal defense attorneys at Gruszeczki & Smith Law are experienced trial lawyers with an eye towards protecting those rights.
 Professional, dedicated, and unyielding, the attorneys at Gruszeczki & Smith will fight for you or a loved one in court.
 Our goal in every case is a not guilty verdict at trial or the outright dismissal of your case.
 Even though some cases never go to trial, the attorneys at Gruszeczki & Smith Law use these goals as a starting point in every case so our clients are in the best possible position.